harness/developer-hub/tutorials/build-code/ci-publish-allure-report.md

 keywords: [Hosted Build, Continuous Integration, Hosted, CI Tutorial, maven, Allure]
 ---

-# Publish an allure report to the Artifacts tab
+# Publish an Allure Report to the Artifacts tab

 This tutorial provides an example pipeline that builds a Java maven application and generates an allure report that you can view in the Harness UI.